danielt1263/RxEarthquake/README.md

 This repository exists to demonstrate my technique and philosophy when building a project using the ReactiveX RxSwift library.
 Key ideas include:

 1. View controllers are isolated and know nothing of their parent or sibling view controllers.
 This promotes reuse and easy modification.
-2. The code base is written with an output centric approach to help with debugging the system.
+2. The code base is written using a Cause-Logic-Effect Architecture.
-3. The code is written in a highly declarative style with a strong separation between logic and effects to help in understanding.
+3. The resulting code is highly declarative style with a strong separation between logic and effects which help in understanding.

 I find these values so useful that I aim to provide them even when not using a FRP library like RxSwift, but using such a library makes writing such code easier.